Mustafa I: Deposition and last years

 Political instability was generated by conflict between the Janissaries and the sipahis (Ottoman cavalry), followed by the Abaza rebellion, which occurred when the governor-general of Erzurum, Abaza Mehmed Pasha, decided to march on Istanbul to avenge the murder of Osman II.
 The regime tried to end the conflict by executing Kara Davud Pasha, but Abaza Mehmed continued his advance.
 Clerics and Kemankeş Kara Ali Pasha prevailed upon Mustafa's mother to allow the deposition of her son.
 She agreed, on the condition that Mustafa's life would be spared.

 The 11-year-old Murad IV, son of Ahmed I and Kösem, was enthroned on 10 September 1623.
 In return for her consent to his deposition, the request of Mustafa's mother that he be spared execution was granted.
-Mustafa was sent along with his mother to the Old Palace.
+Mustafa was sent in the Kafes for the rest of his life, while his mother was sent to the Old Palace, where she died.

 Death

-One source states that Mustafa was executed by the orders of his nephew, Sultan Murad IV on 20 January 1639 in order to end the Ottoman dynasty and prevent giving power to his mother Kösem Sultan.
-Another source states that he died of epilepsy which was caused by being imprisoned for 34 out of his 38 years of life.
+Mustafa died in the Kafes on 20 January 1639.
+One source states that he died of epilepsy which was caused by being imprisoned for majority of his life.
+Another source states that he was executed by the orders of Sultan Murad IV, who was on his death bed, and rumors say that he wanted to end the lineage.
 He is buried in the courtyard of the Haghia Sophia.

 In popular culture

-In the 2015 Turkish television series Muhteşem Yüzyıl: Kösem, Mustafa was portrayed by actors:
+In the 2015 Turkish television series Muhteşem Yüzyıl: Kösem, Mustafa was portrayed by several actors: